 where Ssignal is the simulated shaft signal, A is the amplitude of the simulated shaft signal, H is the number of harmonics, RPS is the rotational speed, an is the amplitude of harmonic n, and θn is the phase of harmonic n.

 The amplitudes of all synchronous elements (Ak,i for 𝑘 = 1, 2 corresponding to RPS) and gear meshes were constant, and 2 dB of white noise was added.
 The shaft RPS was dictated by different functions (see Table 1).
-In total, twenty-two signals were simulated from constant-amplitude bearing faults with different RPS profiles or shaft harmonics (see Table 1 for the specifications of the bearing tones, RPS ranges and shaft harmonics).
+In total, twenty-two signals were simulated from constant-amplitude bearing faults with different RPS profiles or shaft harmonics (see Table 1 for the specifications of the bearing tones, RPS ranges, and shaft harmonics).

 Table 1: Simulation specifications.